lungproject/lungio/README.md

 2.Download the all the files from  https://github.com/lungproject/lungio, and the trained model (lungIO.hdf5) was in the folder named model.

+3.Run Code- test_samplepatient.py with python to generate the prediction results of sample data in the folder named data.
+(35 seconds are needed to run all the data)

-3.Downlad all the data from https://pan.baidu.com/s/1SSN_NrErYckkn-nAyIv9FA  (code: woiu).
+4.Downlad all the data from https://pan.baidu.com/s/1SSN_NrErYckkn-nAyIv9FA  (code: woiu).
 And excted all the file into the folder named Alldata.

-3.Run test_allpatient.py with python to generate the prediction results of all the input slices.
+5.Run Code- test_allpatient.py with python to generate the prediction results of all the input slices.
 (35 seconds are needed to run all the data)

-5.Run Obtainresults.m with Matlab to obtain the predicted DLS of each patient.
+6.Run Code- Obtainresults.m with Matlab to obtain the predicted DLS of each patient.
 Other test codes were also provided in this file(25 seconds are needed to obtain the final results)